donnchadh/jMathLib/JMathLib/trunk/readme_creation_of_distribution.txt

 - change file: JMathLib.properties
-  and change to the release date and change to the new version
+  and change to the release date and change to the new versions

 - change file: JMathLib.local.properties
   and change to the release date to be the same as in JMathLib.properties